REMINDER:

 Welcome to SCOPE Education Services’ online registration site.
 We encourage you to set up an account for ease of future transactions.

-To view SCOPE’s Professional Development Winter/Spring 2024 course catalog CLICK HERE
+To view SCOPE’s Professional Development Fall 2025 course catalog: CLICK HERE

 SCOPE offers discounted Professional Development course tuition fees for employees of our member districts.